luxedo/minesweeper-almost-from-scratch/README.md

 possible to draw each pixel using `box-shadow`.
 Other shapes are possible by modifying a `div` element with borders.

-The sprite for the mine ain't pretty to read:
+The sprite code for the mine ain't that pretty:

 ```css
 .cell-content-mine {